Hazzard

-Hazzard was a German-British heavy metal band formed by Herman Frank of Accept fame.
+Hazzard were a German-British heavy metal band formed by Herman Frank of Accept fame.
 The band featured Malcolm McNulty on vocals, who later joined Sweet, and then Slade as Mal McNulty.
 Hazzard's only album release was mixed by Michael Wagener at Dierks Studios, Cologne.
 Herman Frank has also played in Victory and Sinner.
 He has worked as a record producer for Saxon and Rose Tattoo.